 FTP membership is open to organisations who are stakeholders in the European Research Area forest-based sector.

 FTP membership includes two categories: Full Members and Associate Members.
-There is no mandatory fee for Associate Members.

 Five reasons to become an FTP Member